 Cannabis can also improve some aspects of physical and mental health.
 “Medically speaking, there’s a wide array of benefits,” Mann says.
 “It’s particularly good for neurologic conditions, including pain conditions.”
 Adults who use cannabis to treat chronic pain are less likely to experience symptoms of their condition, according to a comprehensive report from the National Academies of Sciences, Engineering, and Medicine.
 “Sometimes it can even be a definitive treatment,” Mann says.

 Some people smoke weed for better sleep, which is probably effective — at least at first.
 There is “moderate evidence” that weed improves “short-term sleep outcomes in individuals with sleep disturbance associated with obstructive sleep apnea syndrome, fibromyalgia, chronic pain, and multiple sclerosis,” according to the National Academies report.
 However, frequent use of medical cannabis is associated with issues falling asleep and staying asleep, according to a study of 128 people taking the drug for chronic pain treatment.
 The researchers suggest that users may develop a tolerance to pot’s sleep-boosting benefits over time.

-Weed can help manage certain mental illnesses — particularly PTSD.
+Another benefit of marijuana is its ability to help manage certain mental illnesses — particularly PTSD.
 It may also relieve depression, although more research on the subject is needed to be sure, according to a review of studies on medical marijuana and mental health.
 The National Academies found that cannabis may also help adults with social anxiety, but that regular use could increase the risk of developing the disorder.

 For people who struggle with alcohol or opioid addiction, swapping those drugs out for marijuana could help with overcoming their substance use disorder, according to the mental health review.
 However, this technique is controversial, particularly because using weed increases a person’s risk of developing substance abuse of another drug.